danieladejumo17/summit-robot-navigation/README.md

 _Enjoy!_

 Note: There is an issue with the program wrongly perceiving itself as stuck at doors.
-If this happens, just drive the bot forward/backward using the **rqt_robot_steering** gui for ~2 seconds.
+If this happens, just drive the bot forward/backward using the **rqt_robot_steering** GUI for ~2 seconds.
 It should recover.
 If it doesn't, the `move_base` node gave up, just re-enter the command.

 # Implementation